jamescarson3/TACCRStudio/README.md

 ### Challenge

-* Use basic linux knowledge to find your working directory path.
+* Use VNC. ssh. or git-bash and your basic linux knowledge to find your working directory path on maverick.
 Copy it.
 * Make and save a tab delimited text data file with some random numbers as ```data.txt```

 ---